jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/rosa/README.md

 Note: To skip certificate checks, you can disable secure TLS checks per component.
 This option is not recommended for production environments due to security standards.

-### Step 2: Revert to install the older version of splunk-otel-collector-chart
+### Step 2a: Resolve the `failed to read usage at /hostfs/sysroot: no such file or directory; failed to read usage at /hostfs` by reverting to install the older version of splunk-otel-collector-chart

 At the time of writing, the latest version of splunk-otel-collector-chart is 0.113.0 so I specifically add 0.113.0 as the version.